vlandaberry/SAIRmodelCOVID19/README.md

 of COVID-19.
 Our goal is to adjust the estimations that we obtained using the classical models by introducing some changes in the dynamics of the virus.

-We provide the following documentation anc code:
+We provide the following documentation and code:
 - SAIR.pdf is the model, and the equations.
 - SAIR.py is the code in python.

+The example in the code is with data from slovenia, but you can change the data (using the data of the country you are intersted in) and see the results.